Uspizig/LORA_WIFI_SCAN/README.md

 Installation
 1. Install Arduino IDE + ESP32 extension
-2. Install MCCI LMIC as a Lib
+2. Install MCCI LMIC as a Lib.
+Edit your Project Config
 3. Install a Google Script on Google Drive: For Installation of the Google script use the follwing information:
 - https://github.com/Uspizig/Ttn-gooogle-script
 - https://developers.google.com/maps/documentation/geolocation/get-api-key -> you will need a key and take care about billing.
 Hint: without credit card verification this won't work
 - https://developers.google.com/maps/documentation/geolocation/overview - fill in your API-Key to the google scrpt file
-- Consider Payment is needed if you make tooo many requests.
+- Consider Payment to Google is needed if you make tooo many requests a month.

 For usage with Arduino ESP32 V2.0 consider this link: .. otherwise it won't compile: https://github.com/mcci-catena/arduino-lmic/issues/714

 Keep in Mind: This is only for DEMO.
 NEVER EVER use this in Production environment.
+This is neither save, proper tested nor ok with privacy rules or DSGVO or GDPR.
+This is just a prove of concept.

 Also ensure you have installed the following libs: You might not need them for this sketch and you can comment out a lot.